Southborough Community Power Choice

 The program offers two alternatives to Eversource Basic Service:

 - Power Choice Standard: This is the default option.
 All National Grid Basic Service customers will be automatically enrolled in Power Choice Standard.
 Like National Grid’s Basic Service, Power Choice Standard meets minimum state requirements for integrating renewable energy.

 - Power Choice Green: This optional upgrade gives you 100% renewable energy, all generated by renewable energy projects in New England.
-You may choose this option by calling Public Power at 1-800-830-2944 and requesting it.
+You may choose this option by contacting customer support.